Career Definition for a Technical Project Manager

 Career and Economic Outlook

 Employment prospects for technical project managers can be expected to grow as businesses increasingly rely on technology to solve problems and create opportunities.
-However, the U.S. Bureau of Labor Statistics projects that the growth for employment in this field will be slower than the national average from 2014 to 2024, with 3% growth anticipated.
-According to 2016 data from PayScale.com, most IT project managers earned an annual salary between $71,373 and $113,650.
+However, the U.S. Bureau of Labor Statistics projects that the growth for employment in this field will be average from 2016 to 2026, with 5% - 9% growth anticipated.
+According to 2019 data from PayScale.com, most IT project managers earned an annual salary between $79,290 and $121,405.

 Alternate Career Options